home-assistant/home-assistant.io/source/_components/image_processing.tensorflow.markdown

 ## {% linkable_title Model Selection %}

-Finally, you are ready to pick a model.
-Researchers have already built multiple TensorFlow object detection models using many open data sets like [COCO](http://cocodataset.org), [Kitti](http://www.cvlibs.net/datasets/kitti/), and [Open Images](https://github.com/openimages/dataset).

-This component can support all of them, and if you are feeling adventurous, you can even [roll your own](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/defining_your_own_model.md).

-For now, start with one of the COCO models available in the [Model Detection Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
-The trade-off here is accuracy vs speed.
-The `mAP` is an indication of the model's accuracy while the `ms` is inference speed (on a Nvidia Titan X).
-Most users won't see detection speeds close to what is listed.
+Lastly, it is time to pick a model.
+It is recommended to start with one of the COCO models available in the [Model Detection Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).

-It is recommended to start with the `faster_rcnn_inception_v2_coco` model for users with a dedicated server with a decent CPU.
-If you are running on an ARM device like a Rasberry Pi, stick with an SSD MobileNet model like the `ssd_mobilenet_v2_coco` which was built for mobile devices.
+The trade-off between the different models is accuracy vs speed.
+Users with a decent CPU should start with the `faster_rcnn_inception_v2_coco` model.
+If you are running on an ARM device like a Rasberry Pi, start with the `ssd_mobilenet_v2_coco` model.

-Whichever model you choose, download it and place the `frozen_inference_graph.pb` file somewhere accessible by Home Assistant like your config directory.
+Whichever model you choose, download it and place the `frozen_inference_graph.pb` file somewhere in your config directory.

 ## {% linkable_title Configuration %}